chrivand/UmbrellaAdBlocker/README.md

 ## Getting Started with the Installation

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Please follow the below steps.
-There is an extensive lab guide written for DevNet learling labs.
+There is an extensive lab guide written for DevNet learning labs.
 Please send a message for more information, or check out the [Cisco DevNet](https://developer.cisco.com) website.

 ### Umbrella Dashboard:
 1. Policies